OpenActTextDev/LifeCon/README.md

 ### UPLOAD YOUR BOOK VERSION TO GITHUB

-1. Start by getting a (free) Github account.
+1a.
+Start by getting a (free) Github account.
+1b.
+Install Git on your local machine (https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
+1c.
+Get a personal access token that you will need when you communicate between Rstudio and Github. (https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token)
 2. We are going to follow the process documented at https://happygitwithr.com/existing-github-first.html, so you might want to look over this excellent resource before beginning.
 3. 16.1 Make a repo on GitHub
     *  Go to https://github.com and make sure you are logged in.